 Any leak in the heat exchanger or its supply or return lines could cause loss of coolant and subsequent engine failure.
-We recommend that you make periodic inspections of these connecting lines and the heater to insure that no leaks have developed.
+We recommend that you periodically inspect these connecting lines and the heater to insure that no leaks have developed.